 The Assembly was an attempt to bring together activists of various socialist and anti-Stalinist communist currents and politicing youth; its representatives took part in the local elections, but its main task was the development of extra-parliamentary left-wing politics, thus laying the foundation for the organizing committee of the new party, called the Social Movement, and the eponymous NGO.
 The founding congress of the party was held in November 2016, and collecting of 10,000 signatures required by law to register the party is now under way.

-Most of us are involved in independent trade union movement, including the Independent Trade Union of Miners, the Free Trade Union of Railway Workers (parts of the Confederation of Free Trade Unions of Ukraine), and some militant factions of Federation of Trade Unions.
+Most of us are involved in independent trade union movement, including the Independent Trade Union of Miners, the Free Trade Union of Railway Workers (parts of the Confederation of Free Trade Unions of Ukraine), and some militant factions of Federation of Trade Unions (our activists were among the organizers of the Construction and Building Materials Workers’ Union and helped to establish its offshoot, the Crane Operators’ Union).
 Some members have been active in different leftist organizations (Organization of Marxists, socialist organization “Left Opposition”, student union “Direct Action”, Social Alternative, etc.); for others, Sotsіalniy Rukh delievered the first experience of political participation.
-Besides workers’ unions, Sotsіalniy Rukh activists have extensive experience in various social movements: student, human rights, feminist, ecological, anti-fascist, LGBTQ+, and others.
+Besides workers’ unions, Sotsіalniy Rukh activists have extensive experience in various social movements: student, human rights, feminist, ecological, anti-fascist / anti-racist, LGBTQ+, and others.

-Sotsіalniy Rukh supports the struggles and works within millieus of workers in industry (ranging from mining or missile factories to food industry), medicine, education, science, IT, and trade alike. we actively opposed the government’s IMF-enhanced austerity policies, cuts and closures of budgetary institutions.
+Sotsіalniy Rukh supports the struggles and operates within millieus of workers in industry (ranging from mining or missile factories to food industry), healthcare, education, science, IT, and trade alike.
+We actively opposed the government’s IMF-enhanced austerity policies, cuts and closures of budgetary institutions.

-Sotsіalniy Rukh also actively participated in the struggles of transportation workers in Kyiv, especially the trolleybus drivers at Kurenivske depot.
-When their union was under harsh pressure from the management, we helped them to gain international support including from UK MPs (via LabourStart and the socialist Ukraine Solidarity Campaign).
+Sotsialniy Rukh also actively participated in the struggles of transportation workers in Kyiv, especially the trolleybus drivers at Kurenivske depot.
+When their union was under harsh pressure from the management, we helped them to gain international support, say from left-wing UK MPs (via LabourStart and the socialist Ukraine Solidarity Campaign).

-In 2017, Sotsіalniy Rukh assisted the spontaneous wave of Kryvyi Rih workers’ strikes and protests demanding increase of their wages to a descent level of €1000.
+In 2017, Sotsialniy Rukh assisted the spontaneous wave of Kryvyi Rih workers’ strikes and protests demanding increase of their wages to a descent level of €1000.
 The protests resumed in 2018, triggered by work-to-rule actions by the railroad workers, and leading to a major class conflict at Ukraine’s biggest factory, the multinational-owned steelworks ArcelorMittal Kryvyi Rih.
-The struggle there continues, and SR activists from other places picked the city for 2018 May Day rally to manifest our solidarity.
+The struggle there continues, and SR activists from other places picked the city for 2018 and 2019 May Day rallies to manifest our solidarity.

 The Social Movement activists have repeately faced violence both from the employers’ mercenaries and from the nationalist far right.
 For example, right-wingers repeatedly attacked or tried to disrupt the anti-fascist rallies in memory of Stanislav Markelov and Anastasia Baburova, leftist activists who fell victims of Russian neo-Nazis, or the presentations of Leon Trotsky’s works collection in Ukrainian.
-Of course, we’re facing the atmosphere of systematic far right violence and impunity fueled by the ongoing war, national conservative hegemony in ideology, nationalist and anti-communist hysteria, and regular violations of human rights and freedoms by the state.
+Of course, we’re confronting the atmosphere of systematic far right violence and impunity fueled by the ongoing war, the imperialist aspirations of Putin’s regime, national conservative hegemony in ideology, ultranationalist and anti-communist hysteria, and regular violations of human rights and freedoms by the state.

 Certainly, there’s urgent need for us and for the entire Ukrainian society in ending the war in Donbas and achieving peace.
 This goal requires uniting the working class all over different parts of Ukraine.
 We offer defending our common class interests against the Ukrainian, Russian and Western capitalists rather than geopolitical nonsence and artificial separation by competing nationalisms and imperialisms.